Introduction: Arduino Multi-track MIDI Loop Station

 The looper has a built in simple metronome: a note on MIDI message for note number "64" is sent at a 100 BPM on channel 10 (the channel you presumably have your drum machine listening to).
 You can increase or decrease tempo by turing the optical encoder; by depressing the optical encoder switch you can enable/disable the metronome.
 Notice that your drum machine must be set to play a sound (snare, bass or whatever sound you prefer) when receiving MIDI note "64" or the metronome will be mute.

-A barebone version of this MIDI loopstation could be made up with a single foot switch to start and stop recording and stop recording.
+A barebone version of this MIDI loopstation could be made up with a single foot switch to start and stop recording.
 Keeping the switch pressed for more than 3 seconds will re-initialize the loop station.
-Simple as that.

 If you want to invest some additional time developing the hardware, adding switches and buttons will make the loop station more flexible.
 In the picture is how I have configured my four tracks (up to five are supported) full featured loop station.